 Career and College Readiness

-Districts have a number of requirements to fulfill for students’ career and college planning for students first enrolled in grade eight in 2012–13 and later.
+Districts have a number of requirements to fulfill for students’ career and college readiness.
 This includes offering students in grades 11 and 12 an opportunity to participate in a nationally recognized college entrance exam (ACT or SAT) on a school day.